AlaaAbusafia/HTML-Sass-SinglePage/README.md

                             // when hover the background color slides to cover the whole block

     └── layout
-        ├── header            // style for the header section ├── footer            // style for the footer section ├── gallery          // style for the gallery sections ├── cards            // style for cards section ├── categories       // style the categories section ├── navbar            // Adding special effect style for the navbar when it respond to mobile
+        ├── header            // styles for the header section ├── navbar            // Adding special effect style for the navbar when it respond to mobile
+        ├── categories       // styles the categories section with colored blocks and hover effect ├── gallery          // styles for the gallery sections that shows some photoes
+                            //  and when hover some description appear ├── cards            // styles for cards section that shows the team member

+        ├── footer            // styles for the footer section

     └── pages
-        ├── home            // style for the main page
+        ├── home            // styles for the main page

     └── main.scss      // Imports of all stylesheets